 - departmental and other government policies

 - drafting and negotiating terms and conditions.

 For information about leases and licences for oyster farming on Crown land, refer to the oyster farming fact sheet.

 Transferring a lease

-The latest arrangement around perpetual leases and requirements.
+Check the latest arrangement around perpetual leases and requirements.

-Purchasing your lease
+Buying your lease